You are on our United Kingdom site

 Included in the Employment Rights Bill.

-The Government has also promised to monitor the level of compliance with the current Code of Practice on dismissal and re-engagement and will update it to reflect the changes in law for fire and rehire in the Employment Rights Bill.
+The Government has said that it will consult on the fire and rehire measures in Autumn 2025 and has also promised to monitor the level of compliance with the current Code of Practice on dismissal and re-engagement and will update it to reflect the changes in law for fire and rehire in the Employment Rights Bill.
 The Government will also issue further guidance in respect of scenarios where the collective redundancy consultation obligations are triggered.

 Sources

-Plan to Make Work Pay, Labour Party Manifesto and Background Briefing Notes to King’s Speech, Employment Rights Bill, Next Steps to Make Work Pay, Consultation on 21 October 2024, Response to Consultation on Strengthening remedies against abuse of rules on collective redundancy and fire and rehire 4 March 2025, 5 March 2025 amendments to the Employment Rights Bill.
+Plan to Make Work Pay, Labour Party Manifesto and Background Briefing Notes to King’s Speech, Employment Rights Bill, Next Steps to Make Work Pay, Consultation on 21 October 2024, Response to Consultation on Strengthening remedies against abuse of rules on collective redundancy and fire and rehire 4 March 2025, 5 March 2025 amendments to the Employment Rights Bill, Roadmap for Implementation of the Employment Rights Bill, 7 July 2025 amendments .

 Subscribe to our Newsletter